 Austrians are fairly loyal to local beers, so the craft beer movement of recent years is a natural fit with regional drinking habits.
 According to the Brewery Association, Austria now boasts over 1000 varieties of beer and almost 300 breweries.

 You could take a road trip through the country to track down and taste all these varieties.
 Or you could simply drop into the Craft Bier Fest in Vienna, a two-day celebration of specialist beers.

 Dozens of breweries present their best efforts to turn water, yeast, hops and (mostly) barley into a golden nectar, with tastings a central feature of the event.
 On top of that, various other stands offer all the technology and know-how that goes into the craft.

-Around 70 breweries participated in the May event.
+Around 70 breweries participated in the May event earlier this year.

 The lineup included festival debuts for Pivovsky (from Poland), Mad Cat (Czech Republic), First Craft Beer, and the Krois Brewery (both Hungarian), cementing the Craft Bier Fest’s traditional focus on Austria and its eastern neighbours.
 But you could also find beers from, for example, Germany, the UK, Poland, Hong Kong, Portugal, Italy, Spain, Belgium, Denmark, Ireland, and the US.

 Various new beers made their debut at the last festival, too.
 A highlight was the “Barrel Born” Belgian Dubbel (a strong brown ale), created through a cooperation between Brew Age and Ottakringer Brewery.